 We are facing a housing crisis all across Massachusetts.
 From our biggest cities to rural towns, retirees are being forced out of the communities they’ve lived in for decades, young people and immigrants can’t find apartments they can afford to rent, municipal workers can’t afford to live in the communities they serve, and too many families are now facing eviction and foreclosure.
 We must solve this crisis to ensure all Bay Staters can afford to live here and raise their families here.

-Sonia will tackle our state’s housing crisis head-on by stabilizing the housing market, expanding tools to limit runaway rent increases, and putting the dream of home ownership within reach for working families.
-As Governor, Sonia will fight for policies to:
+Our next Governor must tackle our state’s housing crisis head-on by stabilizing the housing market, expanding tools to limit runaway rent increases, putting the dream of home ownership within reach for working families, and fighting for policies to:

 Increase housing production, particularly higher-density, multifamily developments near public transit options across the state.